pdeschen/wuff-wiki/Equinox-application.md

   If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.

 7. Now let's create OSGi bundle and use it in equinox application.
 First, we reorganize "MyEquinoxApp" for multi-project build:

-  7.1. reate "build.gradle" in "tutorials" folder (parent of "MyEquinoxApp" folder) 7.2. move "buildscript" and "repositories" from "tutorials/MyEquinoxApp/build.gradle" to "tutorials/build.gradle", so that two scripts look like this:
+  7.1.
+Create "build.gradle" in "tutorials" folder (parent of "MyEquinoxApp" folder)

+  7.2.
+Move "buildscript" and "repositories" from "tutorials/MyEquinoxApp/build.gradle" to "tutorials/build.gradle", so that two scripts look like this:

     "tutorials/build.gradle":
     ```groovy